turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 ### Work

 What models do you need?
-How does a model relate to a database?
+How does a model relate to your database?

 Setup your models (don't forget to follow naming conventions!).